ZacheryGlass/Hash-Table/README.md

-My personal implementation of a Hash-Table data structure.
+My implementation of a Hash-Table data structure wrapped in a class.